divaprotocol/oracles/docs/Tellor.md

 ## Fees
 Reporters receive two types of rewards:
+### Settlement fee
-* **Settlement fee:** DIVA Protocol pays a 0.05% reporting fee to the assigned data provider.
-As the assigned reporter is the Tellor adapter contract in the DIVA Tellor integration, the fee is transferred to the original reporter when the `setFinalReferenceValue` function inside the Tellor adapter contract is called.
+* DIVA Protocol pays a 0.05% fee to the assigned data provider.
+As the assigned reporter in the DIVA Tellor integration is the Tellor adapter contract, the fee is transferred to the actual reporter when the `setFinalReferenceValue` function inside the Tellor adapter contract is called.
 Reporters can calculate the settlement fee reward by multiplying the gross collateral that was deposited into the pool during its lifetime (`collateralBalanceGross` field in subgraph) by 0.05%.
-The fee is paid collateral token. **The settlement fee is retained inside the DIVA Protocol until it is claimed by the recipient from the DIVA smart contract via the `claimFee` function.**
+The fee is paid in collateral token.
+The settlement fee is retained inside the DIVA smart contract until it is claimed by the recipient.
+This can be done via the `claimFee` function in the DIVA smart contract directly or via the `claimDIVAFee` function in the Tellor adapter contract.
-* **Tips:** Anyone can add tips in any ERC20 token to incentivize reporting.
-Multiple tips in multiple ERC20 tokens are possible.
-The reporter can choose which ones to claim. **The tip is retained inside the Tellor adapter contract until it is claimed by the recipient.**

-Notes:
 * The maximum fee for  $10 to reporter.
 The remainder goes to the Tellor treasury.
 This logic was implemented to prevent "dispute wars" to receive the reward

+### Tips
+* Anyone can add tips in any ERC20 token to incentivize reporting.
+Multiple tips in multiple ERC20 tokens are possible.
+The reporter can choose which ones to claim.
+The tip is retained inside the Tellor adapter contract until it is claimed by the recipient.
+This can be done via the `claimTips` function in the Tellor adapter contract.

+Notes:
 * To calculate the split, the reporters are also submitted the USD value of the collateral token.
 * Only the first reporter whose reported value remained undisputed for at least 12h receives a reward.
 It is recommended to check existing value submission before spending gas on submitted a value.